Deadly Dreams: Release

 Deadly Dreams was released direct-to-video.

 An article in Fangoria stated that the film was available on home video by the Virgin Vision label as early as October 1988.
 It was released for the first time on DVD by Code Red on September 19, 2017.

 Reception

 TV Guide gave the film a positive review: "This surprising and refreshingly taut low-budget horror film offers what most run-of-the-mill slasher films don't: a good story with a surprise ending".

+Alexandra Heller-Nicholas of Fangoria wrote: "Deadly Dreams is proudly an '80s slasher film – this is obviously no Ken Loach manifesto about class injustice – but through its emphasis on Norman Perkins’ lower class status and the fact that it is his spectre that is the central ominous force in the film is no coincidence."